 The Head of Careers has overall responsibility for all aspects of CEIAG and reports to Assistant Head teacher, who is line managed by the Head teacher.
-This responsibility includes managing the careers budget; planning, monitoring and evaluating the provision of CEIAG, in consultation with the Assistant Head teacher; liaising and consulting with key staff including the Head of Personal Development, Heads of Year, Head of 6th Form, Heads of Curriculum Subject areas, SENCO, Pastoral, 6th Form Wellbeing Advisor and Link Governor; liaising and consulting with the Local Authority Specialist Learning and Employment Adviser; liaising and consulting with the external Enterprise Coordinator linked to Fulford School; liaising and Consulting with the external Enterprise Adviser linked to Fulford School; liaising and consulting with the external Enterprise Adviser linked to Fulford School; liaising and consulting with the external Enterprise Adviser linked to Fulford School; liaising and consulting with the external Enterprise Adviser linked to Fulford School; liaising and consulting with the external Enterprise Adviser linked to Fulford School; liaising and consulting with the external Enterprise Adviser linked to Fulford School; liaising and consulting with the external Enterprise Adviser linked to Fulford School; liaising and consulting with the external Enterprise Adviser linked to Fulford School; liaising and consulting with the external Enterprise Adviser linked to Fulford School; liaising and consulting with the external Enterprise Adviser linked to Fulford School; liaising and consulting with the external Enterprise Adviser linked to Fulford School; liaising and consulting with the external Enterprise Adviser linked to Fulford School; liaising and consulting with the external enterprise adviser linked to Fulford School; liaising and consulting with the external enterprise adviser linked to Enterprise Adviser linked to Fulford School; liaising and consulting up advisor adviser linked to Puepeint advisor adviser
+This responsibility includes managing the careers budget; planning, monitoring and evaluating the provision of CEIAG, in consultation with the Assistant Head teacher; liaising and consulting with key staff including the Head of Personal Development, Heads of Year, Head of 6th Form, Heads of Curriculum Subject areas, SENCO, Pastoral, 6th Form Wellbeing Advisor and Link Governor; liaising and consulting with the Local Authority Specialist Learning and Employment Adviser; liaising and consulting with the external Enterprise Coordinator linked to Fulford School; liaising and Consulting with NYBEP; liaising and consulting with local colleges/providers; overseeing the Year 10 work experience programme; delivering personal guidance.
+The Head of Careers and the Head of Personal Development carry out joint planning when developing the careers programme element of the personal development programme to ensure all information is age appropriate, up to date, relevant to pupils in each year group, and is aligned with the good practice of the 8 Gatsby benchmarks.